cloudfoundry/app-autoscaler-cli-plugin/README.md

 ### `cf autoscaling-metrics`

-Retrieve the aggregated metrics of an application, you can specify the start time and end time of the query range, as well as the record number and order of the outputs.
+Retrieve the aggregated metrics of an application, you can specify the start time and end time, or the  number of the latest records you want to return and the order of the outputs.
 The metrics will be shown in a table.

 ```
 cf autoscaling-metrics APP_NAME METRIC_NAME [--number RECORD_NUMBER] [--start START_TIME] [--end END_TIME] [--desc] [--output PATH_TO_FILE]